Guidance & Resources for Admins

 As can sometimes happen in a group of any kind, you may encounter the odd hiccup, or someone behaving in a way that you're not comfortable with.
 Should such an issue arise you can often get help and support from your fellow admins in the Top Tits Facebook Group.
 Try not to take anything personally, take a deep breath and see if you can see it from their point of view.

 You are not alone, as well as your Top Tits group you have us here at HQ, please get in touch with us if you feel that a situation is escalating so we can support and advise you.
-If you do feel the need to remove or block a member do contact us first, we will not necessarily override your preferences, but there are processes that we must follow as a social enterprise.
+If you do feel the need to remove or block a member do contact us first, (you can put them on post approval whilst you contact us) we will not necessarily override your preferences, but there are processes that we must follow as a social enterprise.